ryansommers/slate/readme.txt

 == Upgrade Notice ==

+= 1.0.4 =
+* Fixed bugs with expanding the admin menu.
+* Added styles to the Comments page

 = 1.0.3 =
 * Minor CSS fix to the admin menu.

 = 1.0.2 =
-Added new Login page styles.
+* Added new Login page styles.

 = 1.0.1 =
 * Added new Dashboard styles.